akayami/docker-arch-node-yarn/README.md

 A docker base image supporting node + yarn based on archlinux

-Automatically creates a user `user`
+Automatically creates a user `user` and switches to it at the end